ubais7/Logrhythm-SRPs/Send_Mail/readme.md

 ﻿## Send mail with custom html content

-### Are you in a need of sending custom mails with alarm fields -On time to confirm genuinity of some suspicious Acitivity
+### Are you in a need of sending custom mails with alarm fields On time to confirm genuinity of some suspicious Acitivity

 This SRP is for you .